MichaelWrobelPersonal/Liri-node-app/README.md

 to get a list of commands.

 Note: To run Liri you wi have to provide your own credentials for thr APIs.
 See the Keys.js file for more info.

+# Deployment

+None - See instructions above

+# Technology Details

+This is an introductory project involving developing a Console based application using Node JS.

+# About the Theme
+The project is an attempt at a command line based knockoff of another popular language interpretation applicaton.

+# Contributons
+This site is part of my personal portfolio and as such direct contributions to the project are not accepted at this time.
+If you have any suggestions pleaae direct them to me via email (michaelrwrobel@sbcglobal.net).